sigoden/argc/README.md

 # @arg value!
 A required positional argument
 # @arg value*           A positional argument support multiple values
 # @arg value+           A required positional argument support multiple values
+# @arg value=a          A positional argument with default value
 # @arg value[a|b]       A positional argument with choices
 # @arg value[=a|b]      A positional argument with choices and default value
 # @arg value![a|b]      A required positional argument with choices